ibra-kdbra/Math-Problems/Number_Theory/README.md

 # Number-Theory
-- This repo contains theory of maths number theory logics and some problem solution.
+- This Directory contains theory of mathimatical number logics and some problem solution.